Meteor-Community-Packages/meteor-simple-schema/README.md

                   //or minimum date, inclusive
         max: max, //maximum numeric value, or maximum string length,
                   //or maximum date, inclusive
+        minCount: minCount, //minimum array length, used only if type is an array
+        maxCount: maxCount, //maximum array length, used only if type is an array
         allowedValues: [], //an array of allowed values; the key's value
                            //must match one of these
         valueIsAllowed: function, //a function that accepts the value as